Trump notified he is target in DOJ’s Jan. 6 investigation

 In this case, however, it appears Trump has been given until Thursday to appear before the grand jury in Washington.

-Trump’s office did not immediately respond to questions about whether he will appear before the grand jury, and Smith’s office declined to comment on the matter.
+Trump’s office did not immediately respond to questions about whether he will appear before the grand jury — a chance to offer his own evidence in the case — and Smith’s office declined to comment on the matter.

 In the halls of Congress, Republicans defended Trump, repeating his claims that he is being unfairly targeted.